Story: Early childhood education and care

 Crèche and kindergarten

-The first crèches to care for children of women who worked were set up in the second half of the 19th century.
+The first crèches to care for children of women who worked were set up in New Zealand during the late 19th and early 20th centuries.
 Kindergartens – childcare centres where children learned as they played – were also established.
 After the Second World War the government provided funds for kindergartens.

 Playcentre